fermarsan/aixt/README.md

 ## Acknowledgement
 Aixt thanks Alexander Medvednikov and all the contributors of [The V Programming Language](https://github.com/vlang) for their original work.
 Aixt is not only inspired by the _V_ syntax, but also it is written in _V_.
-Aixt also thanks [ARMOS research group](https://armos-ud.gitlab.io/armos/index.html) for their support to this project.
+Aixt also thanks [ARMOS research group](https://armos-ud.gitlab.io/armos/index.html) for its support to this project.

 ## License
 Aixt is licensed under the [MIT License](https://github.com/fermarsan/aixt/LICENSE).